MicrosoftDocs/learn/learn-pr/iot/consider-message-processing-options-constraints/includes/4-iot-hub-quotas-throttle.md

 Each Azure subscription can have at most 50 Azure IoT hubs, and at most 1 Free hub.

 Each Azure IoT hub is provisioned with one or more units in a specific tier.
-The tier and number of units determine the maximum daily quota of messages that you can send.
+The tier and number of units determine the maximum daily quota of messages that you can send to your hub per day.
 The message size used to calculate the daily quota is 0.5 KB for a free tier hub and 4KB for all other tiers.

-You can find your hub's quota limit under the column **Total number of messages /day** on the Azure IoT Hub pricing page in the Azure portal.
+You can find your hub's quota limit under the column **Total number of messages /day** on the [Azure IoT Hub pricing page](/pricing/details/iot-hub/) in the Azure portal.

 The tier also determines the throttling limits that Azure IoT Hub enforces on all operations.